taostat/taostats-docs/docs/Bittensor/staking-instructions/taostats-staking-app.md

 # Automate

-The [automate](https://dash.taostats.io/stake/mentat)  option at Taostats allows you to stake your tao
+The [automate](https://dash.taostats.io/stake/mentat)  option at Taostats allows you to stake your tao with [Mentant Minds](https://mentatminds.com/faq/) .

+When you stake with Mentant Minds, you are giving them proxy access to your wallet, and allowing them to shift your toa between subnets.
+Staking with Mentant Minds is all or nothing - staking for the wallet is 100% controlled by mentant.

+Mentant offers a number of [delegation options](https://mentatminds.com/delegate/)  around groups of subnets.

 # [Stake troubleshooting](doc:stake-troubleshooting)